Diversity, Equity, and Inclusion Strategic Action Plan

 - Recommend that all admissions committees include an advanced graduate student as a member or advisor.

-- Offer all new faculty hires training centered on supporting diverse students during new employee orientation.
+- Encourage all new faculty hires to participate in training centered on supporting diverse students during new employee orientation.

 Objective 3: Support innovative and inclusive teaching, scholarship, and service.